alphabetworkers/alphabetworkersunion.org/frontend/content/power/youtube-music.en.md

 Our members are fighting back for their union and their livelihoods and they need **YOUR HELP**!

+#### Download Our Strike Compilation Album

+As a musically inclined group of workers, we have produced a [Strike Party album](https://alphabetworkers.bandcamp.com/), which can be purchased on Bandcamp.
+All proceeds support our strike fund!

 #### Sign Our YouTube Music Solidarity Letter!

 Read below and sign at [go.awu.fyi/YTMLetter](https://go.awu.fyi/YTMLetter)